Kiwix: Available content

 A list of content available on Kiwix is available for download, including language-specific sublists.
 Content can be loaded through Kiwix itself.

 Since 2014, most Wikipedia versions are available for download in various different languages.
+The project was unable to produce up-to-date complete versions of English Wikipedia after October 2018 but started making releases again in July 2020.

 Besides Wikipedia, content from the Wikimedia Foundation such as Wikisource, Wikiquote, Wikivoyage, Wikibooks, and Wikiversity are also available for offline viewing in various different languages.

 In November 2014, a ZIM version of all open texts forming part of Project Gutenberg was made available.

 Besides public domain content, works licensed under a Creative Commons license are available for download as well.
 For example, offline versions of the Ubuntu wiki containing user documentation for the Ubuntu operating system, ZIM editions of TED conference talks and videos from Crash Course are available in the Kiwix archive as ZIM file formats.

 Historic Wikipedia articles selection releases

 Between 2007 and 2011, three CD/DVD versions containing a selection of articles from the English Wikipedia were released.
 They are now available as Kiwix ZIM files: